Table of Contents

 Drain valves are located at the bottom of each water heater tank and drain the system of water so that it performs to the best of its ability.
 However, with this process, residue collects over time, gradually causing damage to the inside of your tank.
 If you find water leaking from the bottom of your water heater or from the nozzle, the source of the problem can be a loose or broken drain valve.

 If water is leaking from the nozzle of your drain valve, this issue can be fixed with a simple solution that consists of tightening the knob by hand.
 Over time, the nozzle may get rubbed against something and loosen, causing a water heater leak.
 However, if the nozzle continues to drip even after you’ve tightened it, your valve is faulty and will need replacement.
-Call your local plumber right away and get the repair you need.
+Call a local plumber in Upper Darby, PA immediately and get the repair you need.

 Temperature and Pressure Relief Valve